-The only time I have ever had a trouble-free experience in writing about loved ones is when I have mentioned my cats.
-They remained just as loving and unruffled as ever when I wrote about them as fat, duplicitous, greedy and self-centred.
-In point of fact they were all these things and I loved them to distraction.
-My life without them has never been the same.
-But I appreciated their pragmatic approach.
-Did my writing about their defining characteristics meant they received one less bowl of food or cuddle?
-No. Then what did they care?
+I have only ever had a trouble-free experience with loved ones when I have written about my cats.
+They remained just as loving and unruffled as ever even when I wrote about them as fat, duplicitous, greedy and self-centred.
+In point of fact, they were all these things but I still loved them to distraction and my life has never been quite the same without them.
+I definitely appreciated their pragmatic approach.
+Did my writing about their defining characteristics mean that they received one less bowl of food or cuddle?
+If not, then what did they care?
 If only people were as simple to deal with.

-Perhaps Dick King Smith was onto something when he decided to write about animals.
-My next plot line will perhaps be about a cat, with a dog for a best friend, who opens a pet food store.
+Dick King Smith may have been onto something when he decided to write about animals.
+Maybe my next plot line should be about a cat whose best friend is a dog as and they open a pet food store together.
 No feelings will be hurt, no sensibilities ruffled.
-No delegation of local felines will turn up on my doorstep with a petition for me to rewrite them as slimmer and less fluffy.
-And you know the Man Booker people are going to want to talk to me when it’s finished.
+No delegation of local felines will turn up on my doorstep with a petition for me to rewrite them as slimmer and less fluffy – and you know the Man Booker people are going to want to talk to me when it’s finished.

 In the meantime, I will continue with my career of giving offence to those to whom it was never intended and insulting others with impunity.
 I should also finish this post quickly.
-I have a phone call I need to make to a writer friend, whose one-eyed, nearly bald South American mass murderer needs a little work before I will accept it as an entirely accurate portrait of me.
-Though I must say I’m very flattered that she has cared about me enough to put me into print.
+I have a phone call I need to make to a writer friend, whose one-eyed, nearly bald South American mass murderer needs a little work before I am prepared to accept it as an entirely accurate portrait of me.
+I must say, though, I’m very flattered that she cares enough about me to put me into print.